core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The entry point (first SID) of the registered SID block.
 * The size of the registered SID block.
 The size MUST be one million (1 000 000) SIDs.
 * The contact information of the requesting organization including:
   * The policy of SID range allocations: Public, Private or Both.
   * Organization name
   * URL

-Information connected to the Organization name that should not be publicly visible in the registry, but should be available is a contact person and change controller email and phone number.
+The information associated to the Organization name should not be publicly visible in the registry, but should be available.
+This information includes contact email and phone number and change controller email and phone number.

 ### Allocation policy